pavelsolis/EMyields/README.md

 ## Instructions for Replication
-Execute the ts_analysis.m and spillovers.do files to replicate the results in the paper.

 Execute the paper.tex and online.tex files to generate the PDF version of the manuscript and the online appendix.

-## Code Workflow (Optional)
+Execute the ts_analysis.m and spillovers.do files to replicate the figures and tables in the paper and the online appendix.
 Below are details to facilitate following the workflow of the codes.

+Comments in those codes indicate which lines generate what.

 In the Pre-Analysis folder, read_data.m -> generates dataset_daily (approx. runtime: 30 min)
 - read_platforms	-> tickers from Bloomberg and Datastream